ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/examples/scenario1/instructions.md

 To prepare the test files, type:

-  prepare-test.sh clear
+  prepare-test.sh fresh [domain-name]
-      - This clears out all old files then prepare-test.sh all
+      - This clears out all old files then prepare-test.sh all [domain-name]
-      - This builds the files corresponding to steps 1-9 below. then run-test.sh fresh
+      - This builds the files corresponding to steps 1-9 below. then run-test.sh fresh [domain-name]
       - This removes old application files (policy store and cryptstore)
       - and runs the tests, corresponding to steps 9 and 10 below.

-prepare-test.sh all runs the following subcommands in order: prepare-test.sh compile-utilities
+prepare-test.sh all runs the following subcommands in order: prepare-test.sh compile-utilities [domain-name]
       - This performs steps 1-2 below.
-  prepare-test.sh make-keys
+  prepare-test.sh make-keys [domain-name]
       - This performs step 3 below.
-  prepare-test.sh compile-program
+  prepare-test.sh compile-program [domain-name]
       - This performs step 4 below.
-  prepare-test.sh make-policy
+  prepare-test.sh make-policy [domain-name]
       - This performs steps 5 and 6 below.
-  prepare-test.sh compile-certifier
+  prepare-test.sh compile-certifier [domain-name]
       - This performs step 7 below.
-  prepare-test.sh copy-files
+  prepare-test.sh copy-files [domain-name]
       - This performs steps 8 and 9 below.

-Each of these subcommands is runable from prepare-test.sh, for example, you could run, prepare-test.sh make-policy to remake the policy.
+Each of these subcommands is runable from prepare-test.sh, for example, you could run, prepare-test.sh make-policy [domain-name] to remake the policy.

 After you run "prepare-test.sh all", you can rerun the tests without